 During the coronavirus pandemic, Long Islanders have seen tremendous changes to their usual ways of life.
 Nassau and Suffolk county are typically filled with a robust menu of activities in which to participate, especially as the temperatures rise and the joys of living on an island amplify with beautiful beaches and preserves.
 Our local Long Island neighbors have also had to change how they approach their health care.
 For example, dental practices have been unable to schedule routine appointments.

-Now, however, your favorite local dentists have started reopening and can accommodate both emergency visits, cosmetic and regularly scheduled appointments like dental cleanings and check-ups.
+Now, however, your favorite local dentists, includin 3V Dental in Port Washington, have started reopening and can accommodate both emergency visits, cosmetic and regularly scheduled appointments like dental cleanings and check-ups.
 As you pick up the phone to reschedule an appointment that was cancelled due to COVID-19 or to book a new appointment, you may have some concerns about your health and safety.
 Fortunately, you can safely visit 3V Dental Associates for all elective and emergency services.
 Follow some guidelines to assist in this endeavor.

 Ask about Protocols